Pond: Pond biodiversity

 A defining feature of a pond is the presence of standing water which provides habitat for a biological community commonly referred to as pond life.
 Because of this, many ponds and lakes contain large numbers of endemic species that have gone through adaptive radiation to become specialized to their preferred habitat.
 Familiar examples might include water lilies and other aquatic plants, frogs, turtles, and fish.

 Often, the entire margin of the pond is fringed by wetland, and these wetlands support the aquatic food web, provide shelter for wildlife, and stabilize the shore of the pond.
 This margin is also known as the littoral zone and contains much of the photosynthetic algae and plants of this ecosystem called macrophytes.
 Other photosynthetic organisms such as phytoplankton (suspended algae) and periphytons (organisms including cyanobacteria, detritus, and other microbes) thrive here and stand as the primary producers of pond food webs.
 Some grazing animals like geese and muskrats consume the wetland plants directly as a source of food.
 In many other cases, pond plants will decay in the water.
 Many invertebrates and herbivorous zooplankton then feed on the decaying plants, and these lower trophic level organisms provide food for wetland species including fish, dragonflies, and herons both in the littoral zone and the limnetic zone.
 The open water limnetic zone may allow algae to grow as sunlight still penetrates here.
 These algae may support yet another food web that includes aquatic insects and other small fish species.
 A pond, therefore, may have combinations of three different food webs, one based on larger plants, one based upon decayed plants, and one based upon algae and their specific upper trophic level consumers and predators.
+Ponds are vital for bats as they offer indispensable drinking water and attract abundant insect prey, thereby sustaining bat activity throughout the year.
 Hence, ponds often have many different animal species using the wide array of food sources though biotic interaction.
 They, therefore, provide an important source of biological diversity in landscapes.